xionghuichen/xionghuichen.github.io/_pages/about.md

 **Research interest:**  I am interested in handling challenges of Reinforcement Learning (RL) in real-world applications.
 In particular, I focus my research topics on sim2real transfer, offline RL, causal inference for RL, and real-world environment reconstruction.
 Currently, I am also working to develop RL policies for autonomous driving, recommender systems, robotics and industrial control systems.

-**Open to job/research/startup opportunities.
+**OPEN to job/research/startup opportunities.
 Please feel free to contact me if you would like to receive my detailed CV.**

 <!-- ### Highlights